 Parental requests can be made at any time by phone, e-mail or letter to the SENDCO.

 Subject Teacher Request

-Staff who have concerns regarding a student may email or discuss their concerns with either Pippa Allan (SENDCO), Maureen Connolly (ASENDCO), Lauren McKay (CTL of Inclusion) or Rachel Holford (Inclusion Coordinator).
+Staff who have concerns regarding a student may email or discuss their concerns with either Lauren McKay (SENDCO), Maureen Connolly (ASENDCO), or Rachel Holford (ASD Advercote ).
 This is then discussed at weekly referral meetings and a plan of action is identified in order to continue to support the student/staff member.